felixmclean/cuny-tracker/README.md

 ## Design decisions

 - Single async process.
-FastAPI, httpx, and an AsyncIO scheduler share one event loop, so scraping, polling, and serving all run together without a message broker or separate worker.
+FastAPI, httpx, and an AsyncIO scheduler share one event loop so scraping, polling, and serving all run together without a message broker or separate worker.
 - No connection pool.
-Each query opens its own psycopg connection.
-This avoids issues with Neon's scale-to-zero behavior and its PgBouncer transaction pooling, which don't work well with long-lived pooled connections.
+Each query opens its own psycopg connection which makes it compatible with Neon's scale-to-zero design and PgBouncer's transaction pooling.
 - Failure isolation.
-A scrape, parse, or email error is logged and retried on the next cycle.
-It never takes down the web server.
+Any scrape, parse, or email error is logged and retried on the next cycle so it never takes down the web server.
-- Status only advances after a successful send.
-Emails fire only on a closed-to-open transition, and a subscriber's stored status only updates once the email actually sends.
-This avoids missed notifications and repeat emails while a class stays open.
+- Status only updates after a successful send.
+Emails only send on a closed-to-open transition, and a subscriber's stored status only updates once the email is actually sent which avoids missed or repeated notifications while a class stays open.
 - One-click unsubscribe (RFC 8058).
-Gmail and Outlook render a native unsubscribe button, and every email carries a tokenized link.
+Gmail and Outlook render a native unsubscribe button and every email carries a tokenized link.

 ## Stack